microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Optional.
 Bool.
 Default: false.

-__useAnnotation__ use annotation to analysis trial code and generate search space.
+Use annotation to analysis trial code and generate search space.

 Note: if __useAnnotation__ is true, the searchSpacePath field should be removed.